 Could Toowoomba be the coolest country town in Australia?
 With an incredible street art scene, beautiful parks, more delicious eating options than you can imagine and epic hiking spots, it’s well on its way.
-And right now, at the beginning of spring, with the whole city in bloom and the Toowoomba Carnival Of Flowers underway, it’s pretty much the dream destination for a weekend getaway.
+And right now, at the beginning of spring, with the whole city in bloom, it’s pretty much the dream destination for a weekend getaway.

 Where To Eat

 It might be tucked away on a side street, but The Baker's Duck is no hidden gem—pastry drivers have been known to drive the two hours from Brisbane just for their incredible (and ‘grammable baked goods).
 Honestly, there’s no bad choice here, from the flaky sausage rolls to the cream-topped danishes, but they’re most known for their twice-baked and creatively topped croissants.

 If you’re looking for all the Toowoomba hipsters, you’ll find them down a graffiti-covered alleyway off the main street at Ground Up Espresso.
 And for good reason—Ground Up nail coffee and do a great trade in breakfasts foods.
 We love the massive brekky sanbo with double bacon, double egg and double hash browns on Sunday mornings.

 Toowoomba couldn’t be any further away from Naples, but Piccolo Papa’s divine wood-fired pizza would not be out of place in Italy.
 As soon as you enter the rustic dining room you’ll be drooling thanks to the aroma of pizzas being fired up in the oven, with both classic slices and more adventurous creations like lamb shakshuka and pear and gorgonzola to choose from.